-Notes: Eloise Butler planted Wild Poinsettia in the Garden on July 29, 1913 and noted blooming plants on Aug.
+Notes: Wild Poinsettia is not native to Minnesota but introduced long ago.
+Eloise Butler planted Wild Poinsettia in the Garden on July 29, 1913 and noted blooming plants on Aug.
 3, 1914.
 Eloise obtained the plants from the area of Ft.
 Snelling (Minneapolis).
 In 1918 more from two places around Minneapolis.
-She used the species name E. heterophylla.
+She used the species name E. heterophylla although the U of M Herbarium lists no collection of that species in the State.
 Martha Crone rescued a few plants from a New Ulm MN building site in the late 1940s when they were about to be destroyed.
-Martha's husband Bill was from New Ulm and they would find out such information on their visits there.
+Martha's husband Bill was from the New Ulm/Mankato area and they would find out such information on their visits there.
 This name was still in us when Martha Crone prepared her 1951 Garden census.
 On the 1986 census however, the name changed to E. cyathophora.

 Wild Poinsettia is found in the U.S. in all the southern states northward as far as New Jersey; in the central states north to Ohio, Wisconsin, Minnesota, South Dakota; and in the far west it is found in the states bordering Mexico.
 It is native to Mexico and is spread to many countries, as has it's cousin, the Christmas Poinsettia, E. pulcherimma.
 Within Minnesota it has been found in the wild in 19 counties, mostly in southwest part of the state and along the Mississippi River from the Iowa border to the metro.
 Some authorities consider it to be native, but others such as the Minnesota DNR consider it as introduced.
 The Euphorbias are a large world-wide genus.
 There are 14 members of the genus with known populations in Minnesota and several others were once reported but there are no collected specimens.